rnag/dataclass-wizard/docs/common_use_cases/meta.rst

     from dataclasses import dataclass
     from datetime import date

-    from dataclass_wizard import JSONSerializable
+    from dataclass_wizard import JSONWizard
+    from dataclass_wizard.enums import DateTimeTo

     # Sets up logging, so that library logs are visible in the console.
     logging.basicConfig(level='INFO')

+    class GlobalJSONMeta(JSONWizard.Meta):
+        """
+        Global settings for the JSON load/dump process, that should apply to *all* subclasses of `JSONWizard`.

+        Note: it does not matter where this class is defined, as long as it's declared before any methods in `JSONWizard` are called.
+        """

+        debug_enabled = True
+        marshal_date_time_as = DateTimeTo.TIMESTAMP
+        key_transform_with_load = 'PASCAL'
+        key_transform_with_dump = 'SNAKE'

     @dataclass
-    class FirstClass(JSONSerializable):
+    class FirstClass(JSONWizard):

         MyStr: str
         MyDate: date

     @dataclass
-    class SecondClass(JSONSerializable):
+    class SecondClass(JSONWizard):

         # If `SecondClass` were to define it's own `Meta` class, those changes
         # will effectively override the global `Meta` settings below, but only
         # for `SecondClass` itself and no other dataclass.
-        # class _(JSONSerializable.Meta):
+        # class _(JSONWizard.Meta):
         #     key_transform_with_dump = 'CAMEL'

         AnotherStr: str
         OtherDate: date

-    class GlobalJSONMeta(JSONSerializable.Meta):
-        """
-        Global settings for the JSON load/dump process, that should apply to *all* subclasses of `JSONSerializable`.

-        Note: it does not matter where this class is defined, as long as it's declared before any methods in `JSONSerializable` are called.
-        """

-        debug_enabled = True
-        marshal_date_time_as = 'Timestamp'
-        key_transform_with_load = 'Pascal'
-        key_transform_with_dump = 'SNAKE'

     def main():